refinedev/refine/documentation/docs/advanced-tutorials/mutation-mode.md

 ### `undoable`

-The mutation is applied locally, redirection and UI updates are executed immediately as if the mutation is succesful.
+The mutation is applied locally, redirection and UI updates are executed immediately as if the mutation is successful.
 Waits for a customizable amount of timeout period before mutation is applied.
 During the timeout, mutation can be cancelled from the notification with an undo button and UI will revert back accordingly.

 ```tsx live previewOnly url=http://localhost:5173/posts previewHeight=600px
 setInitialRoutes(["/posts"]);